Meet Our Survivors: Chuck Martinez

 “The Proton Therapy Center is a huge state-of-the-art facility.
 I liked the fact that I was going to a place where they were experts in cancer and proton therapy,” said Chuck.
 “Everyone at the Proton Therapy Center was there for that type of treatment, so we all could immediately connect.
 Listening to each other’s stories and sharing what we were going through was an everyday occurrence.
 The camaraderie among patients and their family members is unlike any other – that’s something that I won’t forget.
 And the staff and therapists were fantastic to all of us.”

-Chuck has been cancer free for nearly four years.
+Chuck has been cancer-free for seven years.
 These days, he is mindful about his health and takes good care of himself, but he still wonders what may have been the cause for his lung cancer.

 “I’ve never been a smoker, so it has been one of the big mysteries for me – why did I get lung cancer in my thirties having never smoked?,” said Chuck.
 “Before I was diagnosed in 2007, I was a drummer in a few cover bands, and I spent a lot of time playing in bars.
 Was it the second-hand smoke?
 Or was it the air pollution of the big city?
 I’ll never know for sure.”